-Draw a picture that depicts a warm human standing on the Moon in the cold, lunar night.
-Label what is warm and what is cold.
-Now draw arrows to show which way the heat transfers.
-(Will your arrow point from the cold, lunar night to the human?
-Or, will your arrow point from the warm human to the cold, lunar night?)
+Draw a picture that depicts the transfer of energy, from a warm human standing on the Moon to the cold, lunar night.
+Label what is warm, what is cold, and which way the heat transfers.

 Now imagine that the sun comes up, and the human is standing on the hot lunar surface.
 Re-draw the picture, and add the same labels: warm, cool, and which way the heat transfers.